-Protect them as much as possible from powerful influences such as television, video games, movies, and music that demonstrate uncontrolled anger.
+Protect your children as much as possible from powerful influences such as television, video games, movies, and music that demonstrate uncontrolled anger.
 The media often show children that hurting others has no consequence and that the only way to resolve conflict is with violence.
 This shows children that violence is an acceptable way to express anger.
 It is very important to talk to them about why violence is not acceptable.

 Reward Cooperation and Good Behavior

-If a child has established a habit of getting what getting what they want through outbursts, they may need a tangible incentive to change the behavior.
+If a child has established a habit of getting what they want through outbursts, they may need a tangible incentive to change the behavior.
 Offer praise when your child settles a disagreement without resorting to a meltdown.